TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-managingscaledatabase-slow-duetolongrunningtransactions.md

 ## **Recommended Steps**
 Please close any open transactions on your database to speed up the scale operation and avoid long recovery.
-You can use the [sys.dm_tran_active_transactions](https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-tran-active-transactions-transact-sql?view=sql-server-ver15) DMV to view the open transations.
+You can use the [sys.dm_tran_active_transactions](https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-tran-active-transactions-transact-sql?view=sql-server-ver15) DMV to view the open transactions.

 ## **Recommended Documents**